OsaidM/CohortDataStrucuters/README.md

 `we chose this methodology since it's beneficial in our case 😊`
-- solve a leetcode problem after that
+- solve a leetcode problem(algorithm) after that

 `and as someone said "leetcode a day keeps unimployment away" 🤠`